 - Access a robust knowledge base

 Pingboard integrates with Google apps and HR software, like Epicor and Namely.
-And if you upgrade to the Pro version you can have lots more open API add-ons, such as single sign on (SSO) or messaging apps like Hipchat or Slack.
+And if you upgrade to the Company version you can have lots more open API add-ons, such as single sign on (SSO) or messaging apps like Hipchat or Slack.

 Pingboard Customer Support

 Pingboard is pricey, and may be too expensive for startups and businesses under 10 employees.
 However, once you start to add staff, the timesaving features of software integration may make it a good value.

 OrgChart4U: Best For Viewing Org Chart on Mobile Device

 OrgChart4U is best for those businesses that want access to their org charts via a mobile device, with social utility and employee directory as the primary features in addition to an org chart.
 Your employees can click on the org chart while on their phone, and get contact information or send a chat to a coworker.
 You can view employee photos onscreen, and also view detailed employee data from the directory all via smartphone — which is helpful if you or your employees are out of the office a lot.